Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 1. Failed Car Battery To Provide Power

-Car batteries are the heart of your vehicle.
-If your car battery is old, it may not be able to provide adequate power to start your engine.
-This could result in your car not starting at all, or the engine starting but then failing to keep going.
+If the battery in your car is old, it might not be able to start your engine.
+This could make your car not start at all, or the engine starts but then stops going.

 A healthy battery has a voltage of:

-• 12.6V when fully charged and the engine is not running
+- 12.6V when fully charged and the engine is off

-• 9.6 to 10V when the engine just cranks before starting (it only drops to 9.6V for a couple of seconds when the engine cranks).
-As the engine starts running, the alternator supplies the current to the battery.
+- 9.6 to 10V when the engine just cranks before starting (it drops to 9.6V for a couple seconds when cranking).
+As the engine starts going, the alternator gives current to the battery.

-Loose battery terminals are one of the most common causes of car breakdowns.
-If your car turns off while driving, it’s likely that the battery terminals are to blame.
-The battery terminals are the metal posts that connect the battery to the car’s electrical system.
-Over time, they can become corroded or loose, which can cause all sorts of problems.
+Loose battery terminals can stop your car while driving.
+The battery terminals are metal posts that connect the battery to the car’s power system.
+Over time, they get rusty or loose.
+This causes problems.

 In my guide on car won’t start after changing battery, you can learn more about loose battery terminals.